John Vane, 11th Baron Barnard: Life

 Born at Raby Castle in County Durham, the son of Christopher Vane, 10th Baron Barnard, the young Vane was educated at Eton College.
 On leaving school in 1942 he joined the Royal Air Force Volunteer Reserve, training in South Africa, although he would never see combat.
 In the aftermath of the war he was commissioned into the Northumberland Hussars.
-From 1952 to 1961, as Henry Vane he was a county councillor for County Durham and also, from 1956 to 1970, a Deputy Lieutenant of Durham.
+From 1952 to 1961, as John Vane, he was a county councillor for County Durham and also, from 1956 to 1970, a Deputy Lieutenant of Durham.

 In 1960, Vane was awarded the Territorial Decoration, and in 1961 he became a Justice of the Peace for County Durham.

 In 1964, on his father's death, he succeeded him as Baron Barnard, with a seat in the House of Lords, and inherited an estate of some 60,000 acres.

-He was Lieutenant-Colonel of the Northumberland Hussars between 1964 and 1966, Lord Lieutenant of Durham between 1970 and 1988, and Honorary Colonel of the 7th (Durham) Battalion, Light Infantry between 1979 and 1989.
+He was Lieutenant Colonel of the Northumberland Hussars between 1964 and 1966, Lord Lieutenant of Durham between 1970 and 1988, and Honorary Colonel of the 7th (Durham) Battalion, Light Infantry, between 1979 and 1989.

 At the age of 63, Lord Barnard, who had missed his university years in his youth because of the war, surprised friends by enrolling at Durham University Business School and taking an MSc in Management Studies.

-He was initiated into freemasonry in Agricola Lodge No.7741 in 1961.
+He was initiated into freemasonry in Agricola Lodge No. 7741 in 1961.
 He served as Provincial Grand Master of the Provincial Grand Lodge of Durham from December 1969 until January 1998, and served as Senior Grand Warden of the United Grand Lodge of England in 1970–1971.